intermine/im-docs/docs/support/upgrade.rst

 .. topic:: default.intermine.webapp.properties

+        set

 	db.production.datasource.maxConnections=20

+	and for each database replace

+        db.production.datasource.class=org.postgresql.ds.PGPoolingDataSource

+        (or any other db pooling class)

+        with these 2 lines

+        db.production.datasource.class=com.zaxxer.hikari.HikariDataSource
+        db.production.datasource.dataSourceClassName=org.postgresql.ds.PGSimpleDataSource

 Any other data source you use should be set to five connections, raised to ten if you encounter problems, e.g. the build failing with an error like so: